Welcome to wdbydana.com the website of Dana and Cindy Bratton, former missionaries

 Calvary Chapel at the

-Bridge, an international church, and Cindy teaches English and leads
+Bridge, an international church, and Cindy taught English and led

 Thachatchai is a small village on the

 north end of Phuket island that was hard hit by the tsunami.
-About seven
+About eleven

 years ago, Calvary Chapel Ban Khem started an outreach and Bible study there.